New Fishery Allows Rockfish Harvest

 Mix and Match Your Catches

-Our setup is usually very productive and three fish at a time can come over the rail at a time.
+Our setup is usually very productive and three fish can come over the rail at a time.
 We use electric reels for these deep drops and it makes short work of the laborious cranking from the depths, but if you want to work for it we will rig you up on standard tackle.
 The limit is ten fish in this fishery and the filets are perfect for fish tacos.
 These trips can be combined with salmon fishing when the season is open and crabbing is offered as well when crab are present in good numbers.
 This makes for a productive day on the ocean and a mixed bag for the grill!